 Hi, I am Reggie Soang.
-I am a chef and owner of Weekday Herbivore, a plant-based catering company in New York City.
+I am a chef in New York City.

 I was born in Taiwan and immigrated to The States when I was 12.
 I earned my BA from Rutgers University studying Statistics.
-I dabbled with a career in personal and athletic training before I embarked on a journey to become a chef.
+I dabbled with a career in personal and athletic training before becoming a chef.
 I enjoy learning and refining recipes.
 I believe all cuisines are somehow connected fundamentally; we are all hunter-gatherers before the invention of agriculture.

 I have been cooking in New York City for a decade.
 I was a sous chef at WD~50 and have spent time cooking for prominent chefs such as April Bloomfield, Ben Shewry, and David Chang.
-I founded Weekday Herbivore because I believe a plant-based meal can be as fulfilling and delicious as a meal with meat and other animal products.
-My philosophy in cooking is accepting Mother Nature’s generosity graciously and cooking all ingredients with integrity and knowledge.
-Cooking is also a form of dialogue; a chef’s cooking should be an extension of his or herself that introduces diners into his or her world.
+My philosophy in cooking is accepting Mother Nature’s generosity and cooking all ingredients with integrity and knowledge.
+A chef’s repertoire should be an extension of his or herself.

 In my spare time, I enjoy swimming because I am fascinated by how effortlessly a swimmer can travel in water while I struggle with every breath and stroke.
 I also enjoy devouring all kinds of books; my lifelong goal is to become a big nerd.